int128/gradle-ssh-plugin/README.md

 }
 ```

-To acquire remote hosts associated with particular role, use `remotes.role()` with their name.
+Calling the function `remotes.role()` with roles will return list of remote hosts associated with those roles.

 Define a SSH task
 -----------------

-To define a SSH task, use `task(type: SshTask)` like:
+To define a SSH task, write `task(type: SshTask)` like:

 ```groovy
 task checkWebServer(type: SshTask) {